Albinism in humans: Management

 Since there is no cure for albinism, it is managed through lifestyle adjustments.
 People with oculocutaneous albinism need to take care not to get sunburnt and should have regular skin checks by a dermatologist.
+Due to the increased risk in skin cancer, individuals with oculocutaneous albinism might consider more frequent assessments from dermatologists, particularly those with a history of multiple non-melanoma skin cancers.

 For the most part, treatment of the eye conditions consists of visual rehabilitation.
 Surgery is possible on the extra-ocular muscles to decrease strabismus.
 Nystagmus-damping surgery can also be performed, to reduce the "shaking" of the eyes back and forth.
 Experimental vision treatments such as Revital Vision have also been proven to help treat albinism through therapy session that improve processing of visual input through the use of Gabor patches.
 The effectiveness of all these procedures varies greatly and depends on individual circumstances.